Localization in Khovanov homology: Introduction

 The motivation for this study comes from the both the application of classical Smith theory to Floer theories, and the general perspective of studying Floer and Khovanov invariants via the (often only conjectural) spectra underlying these theories.

 Let $G$ be a group of order $p^n$ with $p$ prime, acting on a finite-dimensional topological space $M$, with fixed-point set $M^G$.
-A version of the classical Smith inequality states \cite{smith-classical}, \cite{bredon}:
+A version of the classical Smith inequality states \cite{smith-classical, bredon}:

 In low-dimensional topology and symplectic geometry, many results have been developed in analogy with the Smith inequality, relating the Floer homology of some object with symmetries with the Floer homology of its `quotient,' when the latter notion makes sense.
-In particular, Seidel-Smith \cite{seidel-smith} proved an analogue of the Smith inequality for $p=2$ in Lagrangian Floer theory (in fact, one of the motivations for \cite{seidel-smith} was its application to the symplectic Khovanov homology).
+In particular, Seidel-Smith \cite{seidel-smith-loc} proved an analogue of the Smith inequality for $p=2$ in Lagrangian Floer theory.
+In fact, one of the motivations for \cite{seidel-smith-loc} was its application to symplectic Khovanov homology: Seidel-Smith prove a localization result for the symplectic Khovanov homology \cite{seidel-smith-symp} of $2$-periodic links.
+Seidel-Smith further remark in \cite{seidel-smith-loc} that the combinatorial analogue to their symplectic Khovanov rank inequality was not known to hold at the time; Corollary \ref{cor:cascade} (a consequence of Theorem \ref{thm:main}) of the present paper asserts that this analogue does indeed hold.
+(Note that Khovanov homology and symplectic Khovanov homology are known to agree in characteristic 0 by work of Abouzaid-Smith \cite{abouzaid-smith}, but Smith-type inequalities from $\ZZ_p$-localization only hold in finite characteristic.)

 The Seidel-Smith inequality led to many further developments in low-dimensional topology.
-For instance, Hendricks \cite{hendricks-bdc} showed that the knot Floer homology of a knot $K\subset S^3$ has rank at most as large as that of the knot Floer homology of the preimage $\hat{K}$ in the branched double cover $\Sigma(K)$, and also obtained relationships between knot Floer homology of $2$-periodic knots and that of their quotients \cite{hendricks-periodic} (see also \cite{hls} and \cite{keegan-hfk}).
+For instance, Hendricks \cite{hendricks-bdc} showed that the knot Floer homology of a knot $K\subset S^3$ has rank at most as large as that of the knot Floer homology of the preimage $\hat{K}$ in the branched double cover $\Sigma(K)$, and also obtained relationships between knot Floer homology of $2$-periodic knots and that of their quotients \cite{hendricks-periodic} (see also \cite{hls}, \cite{keegan-hfk}, and \cite{large}).

 From the perspective of the present paper, the Seidel-Smith inequality reflects the extent to which Floer theories contain more information than just the resulting chain complex (indeed, the Smith inequality is a fact about \emph{spaces}, not about chain complexes).
 A particularly striking formulation of this principle is found in Lidman-Manolescu \cite{Lidman-Manolescu-covering}, where they showed that, roughly, for a $p^n$-sheeted regular cover $\pi \from \tilde{Y}\to Y$ there is an action of a group $G$ of order $p^n$ on the Seiberg-Witten Floer space $\mathit{SWF}(\tilde{Y};\pi^*\mathfrak{s})$, so that the fixed-point set is $\mathit{SWF}(Y,\mathfrak{s})$, the Seiberg-Witten Floer space of the quotient.
 They thus obtain a rank inequality, by applying the classical Smith inequality: